Global Languages and Cultural Studies Faculty

 Professor Keaveney's research interests include Japanese cultural studies and cultural relations between China and Japan in the mid-twentieth century.
-He is the author of the books The Subversive Self in Modern Chinese Literature (Palgrave Macmillan, 2004); Beyond Brushtalk: Sino-Japanese Literary Exchange in the Interwar Period (Hong Kong University Press, 2009); and The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko (Palgrave Macmillan, 2013).
-His forthcoming book from Hong Kong University press, Contesting the Myths of Samurai Baseball: Japan's National Pastime in Literature, Film and Manga, examines how the game of baseball and its attendent myths are treated in Japanese culture.
+He is the author of the books The Subversive Self in Modern Chinese Literature (Palgrave Macmillan, 2004); Beyond Brushtalk: Sino-Japanese Literary Exchange in the Interwar Period (Hong Kong University Press, 2009); and The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko (Palgrave Macmillan, 2013) and Contesting the Myths of Samurai Baseball: Japan's National Pastime in Literature, Film and Manga (Hong Kong University Press, 2018).
 His current research project examines how Orientalism has shaped Western rock musicians' conceptions of Japan.

 Tania Carrasquillo Hernandez - Assistant Professor

-Patricia Luis Hernandez - McMinnville, Language Teaching Assistant, Spanish
+Cristina Gran Gea - Language Teaching Assistant, Spanish

 Sandra Elena Terra - Assistant Professor